dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/primer.md

 The above uses both `ASSERT_*` and `EXPECT_*` assertions.
-The rule of thumb is to use `EXPECT_*` when you want the test to continue to reveal more errors after the assertion failure, and use `ASSERT_*` when continuing after failure doesn't make sense.
+The rule of thumb is to use `EXPECT_*` when you want the test to continue to reveal more errors after the assertion failure, and use `ASSERT_*` when continuing after failure doesn'type make sense.
 For example, the second assertion in the `Dequeue` test is `ASSERT_NE(n, nullptr)`, as we need to dereference the pointer `n` later, which would lead to a segfault when `n` is `NULL`.